-Laboratory tests to confirm the presence and severity of liver failure include liver enzyme and bilirubin levels and PT.
-Acute liver failure is usually considered confirmed if sensorium is altered or PT is prolonged by > 4 seconds or if INR is > 1.5 in patients who have clinical and/or laboratory evidence of acute liver injury.
+Laboratory tests to confirm the presence and severity of liver failure include liver enzyme and bilirubin levels and INR.
+Acute liver failure is usually considered confirmed if sensorium is altered and INR is > 1.5 in patients who have clinical and/or laboratory evidence of acute liver injury.
 Evidence of cirrhosis suggests that liver failure is chronic.

 Patients with acute liver failure should be tested for complications.
 Tests usually done during the initial evaluation include complete blood count (CBC), serum electrolytes (including calcium, phosphate, and magnesium), renal function tests, and urinalysis.
-If acute liver failure is confirmed, arterial blood gases (ABGs), amylase and lipase, and blood type and screen should also be done.
-Plasma ammonia is sometimes recommended for diagnosing encephalopathy or monitoring its severity.
+If acute liver failure is confirmed, arterial blood gases (ABGs), and blood type and screen should also be done.
+Plasma ammonia is recommended to help predict prognosis because higher ammonia levels (> 150 to 200) predict increased risk of cerebral edema (1 Diagnosis reference Acute liver failure is caused most often by drugs and hepatitis viruses.
+Cardinal manifestations are jaundice, coagulopathy, and encephalopathy.
+Diagnosis is clinical.
+Treatment is mainly supportive... read more ).
 If patients have hyperdynamic circulation and tachypnea, cultures (blood, urine, ascitic fluid) and chest x-ray should be done to rule out infection.
 If patients have impaired or worsening mental status, particularly those with coagulopathy, head CT should be done to rule out cerebral edema or less likely intracranial bleeding.

 To determine the cause of acute liver failure, clinicians should take a complete history of toxins ingested, including prescription and over-the-counter drugs, herbal products, and dietary supplements.
 Tests done routinely to determine the cause include